HOHMANN ORBITS

 pure Hohmann trajectory.
 For the most part the craft was sent into an

-orbit that intersected Mars orbit at a small acute angle, with its
+orbit that intersected Mars orbit at a shallow angle, with aphelion

-aphelion some distance outside Mars orbit.
-This made for a faster
+some distance outside Mars orbit.
+This made for a faster trip.
+The

 A few took much longer paths because they were deliberately sent

 to Mars in a roundabout route.
-Mars Observer, for example, was first
+Mars Observer was first sent inbound

-sent inbound from the Earth to its own orbit's perihelion.
-It then
+from the Earth to its own orbit's perihelion.
+It then slided outside

-slided outside Earth orbit, reached out to Mars, and went beyond Mars
+Earth orbit, reached out to Mars, and went beyond Mars to aphelion.
+It

 Nozomi followed a Belbruno trajectory which took over four years